-Thematic topics will span from humanitarian disasters, sustainable development, environmental modeling, open source software, GIS, and spatial data infrastructures.
+Thematic topics will span from humanitarian disasters, sustainable development, environmental modeling, business models, product development, open source software, GIS, and spatial data infrastructures.

 Disclaimer: All views expressed here are my own, and do not necessarily represent the views of Boundless Spatial, the U.S. Department of State, or the United States Government.